Old Farmhouse, Southampton: History

+In July 2021, a revamp was underway ahead of a potential reopening in August 2021.
+However, as of December 2023, the pub remained closed with the car park and gardens being used as overflow parking for a local car dealer; that month, national conservation group Save Britain's Heritage named the Old Farmhouse their "Building of the Month".

-Local Legends
+Local legends

 The pub is reportedly haunted by the ghost of the daughter of an Irish family who got pregnant out-of-wedlock while living here.
 Former Landlord Barrie Short (now deceased) stated that although he didn't believe in the legend he had noticed that for a couple of days after he goes into the attic the jukebox will start playing strange music and the television will switch channels by itself.
 A skull, alleged to have been that of the girl, was unearthed in the cellar and used to be displayed behind the bar.

 Other unconfirmed local legends state that Oliver Cromwell stayed at the farmhouse on one or two occasions and that smugglers' tunnels run from the fireplace to the nearby River Itchen.